aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

       # Activate or deactivate IGMP snooping for node groups devices
       igmp_snooping_enabled: < true | false >

-      # Define one or two nodes - same name as inventory_hostname | Required
+      # The node name must be the same name as inventory_hostname | Required
-      # When two nodes are defined, this will create an MLAG pair.
+      # When two nodes are defined, this will automatically configure the nodes as an MLAG pair,
+      # unless the "l3leaf.defaults.mlag:" key is set to false.
       nodes:

         # First node